-Since the Company took over El Roble mine in late 2013, the frequency and severity index have improved over four and nine times respectively, with no severe or life-threatening accidents in the process.
-During the past three years, the Company has launched several initiatives to enforce the importance of safety practices at the operation which have yielded good results.
+During the past five years, the Company has launched several initiatives to enforce the importance of safety practices at the operation, which have yielded good results.
 Examples of the initiatives undertaken by the Company include implementation of OHSAS 18001 "Occupational Health and Safety Management System - Requirements", a yearlong safety training program for supervisors, increasing the number of safety leaders and safety supervisors at the operation, enforcing 5-minute safety talks at the workplace, weekly safety meetings with all workers, counseling for workers with sub-standard work practices, and engaging an external safety consultant among others.
-The Company continues to be committed to support the initiatives launched in the past years to enforce the importance of safety practices at the operation and will assess supporting new initiatives as needed to continue the safety improvement trend.